cablelabs/micronets/docs/operation/pi-offboarding.md

 ## Removing a Pi device from a Micronet
 This removes all subscriber credentials from the Pi device.
 ### for NCCoE Build 3

+### Resetting the Pi Device

 #### Prerequsites:
 - A Raspberry Pi with the `proto-pi` software installed & configured: